Greebling/arch-ecs/README.md

  A performance oriented, achetype-based ECS library written in ECS

 # Features
+- Zero overhead entity iteration
 - Type-safe [entity query system](#entity-query-system) that is easy to read.
-- Zero overhead entity iteration
-- Entity command buffers allow for modifying the components of entities in a reliable manner
+- Entity command buffers allow for modifying the components of entities in a reliable manner, even in the context of multithreading
 - Update groups allow for easy scheduling and bundling of individual systems.